How to Get From San Miguel de Allende to Mexico City

-3 ways to get from San Miguel de Allende to Mexico City
+What are the 2 ways to travel from San Miguel De Allende to Mexico City?

 San Miguel de Allende to Mexico City by Bus